Skip to content

 Enumerations for nestedutils library.

-This module defines error codes and configuration enums used throughout the nestedutils library for consistent error handling and behavior control.
+This module defines error codes used throughout the nestedutils library for consistent error handling.

 PathErrorCode